plotdb/uploadr/README.md

     uploadr.ext.myService = function ({files, progress, opt}) { ... }

-It's you job to implement the upload mechanism with following parameters and requirements:
+It's you job to implement the upload mechanism with the following parameters and requirements:

  - Parameters
    - `files`: Array of `{thumb, file}` object with: